rbtylee/tutorial-jsonc/tutorial/memory.md

 >
 > You can take a reference to a sub-section of the object tree and use it for a non-trivial amount of time, perhaps after the original object tree was freed, by get()ing root of the sub-tree to increase it's "reference count" ... then you can treat it as an independent object tree.
 But you may not have to do this, depending on your application.

+It is highly recommended you use Valgrind to check for memory errors, especially if you are somewhat confused  by the above discussion.

+In our next section, we will consider some concrete code examples to illustrate some of the above.